-- Step 1 Log in to the management console. - Step 2 Click 1 in the upper left corner of the management console and select a region or project. - Step 3 Click in the upper left corner of the page and choose Security & Compliance > SecMaster. - Step 4 In the navigation pane on the left, choose Workspaces > Agencies.
+- Step 1 Log in to the management console. - Step 2 Click in the upper left corner of the management console and select a region or project. - Step 3 Click in the upper left corner of the page and choose Security & Compliance > SecMaster. - Step 4 In the navigation pane on the left, choose Workspaces > Agencies.

-- Step 5 On the Agency Views tab, click Create Agency View.
-The Create Agency View slide-out panel is displayed. - Step 6 Configure parameters required for creating the agency view.
+Step 5 On the Agency Views tab, click Create Agency View.
+The Create Agency View slide-out panel is displayed.